 May alleviate allergy symptoms

 Do you find yourself sneezing and wheezing during the spring or fall months?
 Allergies are no joke.
 But peppermint may be able to help.
-It’s decongestant properties can help to unstuff you.
-It’s anti-inflammatory components can help to soothe inflammed sinuses and it’s expectorant power can help to keep the junk out of your chest and lungs during allergy season.
+Its decongestant properties can help to unstuff you.
+Its anti-inflammatory components can help to soothe inflamed sinuses and its expectorant power can help to keep the junk out of your chest and lungs during allergy season.

 Helps boost energy levels

-If you feel fatigue during the daytime hours, peppermint may help!
+If you feel fatigued during the daytime hours, peppermint may help!
 Studies have shown that peppermint essential oil has helped with daytime sleepiness.

 Can help relax you